 Get the digital skills you need to get the job you want!

 Get the digital skills you need to get the job you want!
 Goodwill offers the following FREE training and the opportunity to earn digital badges that prove your skills.
-A calendar of upcoming trainings can be found at www.goodwillswpa.org/calendar-of-events or register for classes online by clicking here.
+A calendar of upcoming trainings can be found at www.goodwillswpa.org/calendar-of-events.

 Training is held at Goodwill’s Workforce Development Center in Lawrenceville at 118 52nd Street, Pittsburgh, PA 15201.